aleborellini77/php-oop/README.md

 ```

-In example above we can see some of the main features that *inheritance* brings to us: RoadBike class is an extension of Bike class (child class & parent class); we can see that properties (called also attributes) and methods from parent class has been inherited by child class (public and protected).
+In the example above we can see some of the main features that *inheritance* brings to us: RoadBike class is an extension of Bike class (child class & parent class); we can see that properties (called also attributes) and methods from parent class has been inherited by child class (public and protected).
 Instead, the private property declared in parent class Bike has been used in a public method defined inside the same class for a reason: this allowed to get this private attribute through the use of the public method of parent class ($id_frame, setIdFrame()).

-**Overriding technique**
+**Overriding technique**<br/>
 It is based on this syntax:
 ```
 <?php